Employment at Swallowtail School

 Swallowtail At A Glance

-About our School
+About Swallowtail School

 Main Campus

-Our main campus is located on 6 acres, nestled in a residential community, Our building features large, thoughtfully designed classrooms with ample storage.
+Our main campus is located on 6 acres, nestled in a residential community.
+Our building features large, thoughtfully designed classrooms with ample storage.
 We have dedicated rooms for movement/Eurythmy, music, handwork, and math/science.

-There are also administrative offices, a faculty lounge and a separate kitchen for use with classes, a library, and a multi-purpose room used for class plays, assemblies, and school meetings.
-The expansive grounds include a large open field, climbing trees, a grades playground, covered basketball court, and two early childhood play yards.
+There are also administrative offices, a faculty lounge, and a separate kitchen for use with classes, a library, and a multi-purpose room used for class plays, assemblies, and school meetings.
+The expansive grounds include a large open field, climbing trees, a grades playground, a covered basketball court, and two early childhood play yards.

 We are currently implementing our landscaping plan to include garden boxes, a fort-building area, a chicken coop and run, a plant-based dye garden, a weaving garden, a running trail, a fruit tree orchard, and a natural play area.